Web Services Test Automation: Framework, challenges & benefitsCigniti Technologies

 - Malicious users can manipulate the different parameters at times to draw unauthorized information

-- Unavailability of source code is a major challenge to white-box testing
+- Unavailability of source code hinders white-box testing

 Web Services Testing